Series: Lectionary Notes

 Sheol may be a general metaphor to mean "the grave" broadly, or may be a more specific Israelite theory of the afterlife that everyone went to and consisted mostly of darkness for both the righteous and the unrighteous.
 There isn't a clear consensus on that.
 I'm inclined to think more of the former.
 What is clear is that it is nothing like the medieval concept of Hell with all the flames and eternal torture.

-The psalmist here seems to think God will protect him from encountering death, rather than encountering it and overcoming it.
+But I also don't think the The psalmist here is really saying that he will never die.
 Presumably they knew they would literally die at some point.
 With a couple of rare exceptions in the Hebrew Bible that holy people like Elijah were swept away without dying, death was - as it is now - a thing that comes for everybody.
 So I really don't think this is about escapist thinking that he won't die at all.

-Based on all the context surrounding that line, I will speculate that this is about declaring God being on the side of the righteous, protecting them from the harms that the unrighteous want to inflict upon them.
+Based on all the context surrounding that line, I would suggest that this is about declaring God being on the side of the righteous, protecting them from the harms that the unrighteous want to inflict upon them.
+It's not about never dying ever.
+It's about the power of death that the unrighteous wield to build power is ultimately powerless against God.
 If we go into the other texts thinking of them purely as some entry into Heaven or Hell after death, this psalm doesn't really fit the theme at all.
-If we see the resurrection of Jesus primarily through a Christus Victor lens of overcoming death and evil and the power of Empire, it actually does fit a lot.
+If we see the resurrection of Jesus primarily through a Christus Victor lens of overcoming death and evil and the power of Empire, it actually does fit quite well thematically.

 Acts 2:14a, 22-32